Over 75% of consumers admit to making judgement’s on a company’s credibility based on their website design alone.

 Picking the right Theme for your website

-No matter what platform you’ve decided to start your eCommerce store on (whether that be Shopify, WordPress, Magneto, etc) choosing the RIGHT theme for your brand is critical.
-There are thousands of possible themes to choose from, however finding one that’s right for your business is essential in ensuring the success of your online store.
+It doesn’t matter what platform you’ve decided to start your eCommerce store on (whether that be Shopify, WordPress, Magneto, etc) choosing the RIGHT theme for your brand is critical.
+There are thousands of possible themes to choose from, however, finding one that’s right for your business is essential in ensuring the success of your online store.

 Before you start looking for a theme ask yourself what your ‘ideal theme’ would require

 Every business has specific needs.
 For example, you may require your website to fit a large inventory of products.
 Some themes may be optimized to hold that larger inventory and some may not be.
 No matter the case, always keep in mind the requirements a theme must have to match the demands of your brand.
 We suggest making a list outlining the criteria your ideal theme would require.

 As you can see from the image above, on Shopify’s theme store there is a filter depending on the catalogue size your website will require.
 This is because certain themes are built for different sizes of product catalogues.
 Going through those theme filters and seeing which ones your website will require is a good way to start the criteria-making process.

 While your searching for a theme keep your ‘ideal theme’ criteria top of mind

 Now that you have criteria set in place, the selection process can start.
 There are many different places where you can find both paid-for along with free themes for your site.

 If you’re using WordPress, you can find themes on…